-After the 14th chapel there’s a ramp leading to the village and the Sanctuary, containing the 15th and last mystery.
+After the 14th chapel, there’s a ramp leading to the village and the Sanctuary, containing the 15th and last mystery.

 The trail is always accessible and open to the public.
-It took me about one and a half hours to complete the path and I stopped several times to take pictures and have a break, because it was hot and rather steep in some points.
+It took me about one and a half hours to complete the path and I stopped several times to take pictures and have a break because it was hot and rather steep in some points.
 But then, hey, isn’t the way to paradise an uphill climb?!

 The village of Santa Maria del Monte

-The Chapels’ Trail ends in Santa Maria del Monte, a picturesque village located about 900 metres above sea level.
+The Chapels’ Trail ends in Santa Maria del Monte, a picturesque village located about 900 meters above sea level.
 It’s a maze of little cobbled lanes, arcades and flowered balconies that create a truly enchanting atmosphere.
 There are also some great viewpoints spread around the village offering fantastic views over the Alps and the lakes.

 The most important landmark in the village is the Sanctuary of Santa Maria del Monte overlooking Piazza Paolo VI.
 It’s quite small in size but rich in artistic treasures, with an impressive Baroque marble altar featuring an ancient wooden statue of the Virgin Mary.
 The origin of this church dates back to the VIII century and later underwent a series of reconstructions and restorations.

 Next to the Sanctuary lies the Convent of the Romite Ambrosiane nuns, which was founded by Caterina of Pallanza and Giuliana Puricelli in 1474.
 Nuns still live here and spend their day praying and studying.
-Visits to the convent are not allowed though, since the nuns belong to a secluded order.
+Visits to the convent are not allowed though since the nuns belong to a secluded order.

-One thing not to miss when visiting the Sanctuary is the small Crypt carved into rock, where a recent restoration brought to life some fantastic frescoes probably dating back to the XIV and XV centuries, as well as other significant archeological findings.
+One thing not to miss when visiting the Sanctuary is the small Crypt carved into the rock, where a recent restoration brought to life some fantastic frescoes probably dating back to the XIV and XV centuries, as well as other significant archeological findings.